AdobeDocs/workfront.en/help/quicksilver/documents/adding-documents-to-workfront/sf-only-link-quip-documents.md

 When you add a document to a linked folder via Workfront, it is automatically added as a linked document.

-1. In the `Documents` area where you want the document, drag the document into a linked&nbsp;folder.
+1. In the **Documents** area where you want the document, drag the document into a linked&nbsp;folder.

    Or

-   Select the linked folder where you want the document, click `Add New > Document`, then browse to the document and add it to the folder.
+   Select the linked folder where you want the document, click **Add New > Document**, then browse to the document and add it to the folder.

    A new version of your document is automatically created in Quip and linked into Workfront.

 <!--
+<h2 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="synchronizing-changes-made-on-a-linked-document"></a> </h2>
 -->

 ## Delete a linked document or folder

 When you delete a linked Quip document or folder, it remains in the Workfront system until you also delete it from Workfront.

-1. Select the linked document or folder, then click `Delete`.
+1. Select the linked document or folder, then click **Delete**.
-1. In the confirmation box that appears, click `Yes, Unlink it`.
+1. In the confirmation box that appears, click **Yes, Unlink it**.

    The document is unlinked from the Workfront site.
 It is not affected in Quip.